mulesoft-labs/data-weave-cli/README.md

 .%%%%%...%%..%%....%%....%%..%%...%%.%%...%%%%%%..%%..%%....%%....%%%%%%.
 .........................................................................

-    --eval                                      Evaluates the script
+    --eval                                 Evaluates the script instead of
-                                                instead of writing it.
+                                           writing it.
- -f,--file <file-path>                          Specifies output file for
+ -f,--file <file-path>                     Specifies output file for the
-                                                the transformation if not
+                                           transformation if not standard
-                                                standard output will be
+                                           output will be used.
-                                                used.
     --help                                 Shows the help.
  -i,--input <input-name input-path>        Declares a new input.
- -o,--output <output-path>                      Specifies output file for
+ -o,--output <output-path>                 Specifies output file for the
-                                                the transformation if not
+                                           transformation if not standard
-                                                standard output will be
+                                           output will be used.
-                                                used.
- -p,--property <property-name property-value>   Property to be passed.
+ -p,--parameter <param-name param-value>   Parameter to be passed.
-    --privileges <privileges>                   A comma separated set of the privileges for the
+    --privileges <privileges>              A comma separated set of the privileges for the script
-                                                script execution.
+                                           execution.
-    --untrusted-code                            Run the script as
+    --untrusted-code                       Run the script as untrusted,
-                                                untrusted, which means
-                                                that the script has no
+                                           which means that the script has
-                                                privileges.
+                                           no privileges.
  -v,--verbose                              Enable verbose mode.
     --version                              The version of the CLI and Runtime.
-    --add-wizard <wizard-name>                  [Experimental] Downloads
+    --add-wizard <wizard-name>             [Experimental] Downloads wizard
-                                                wizard grimoire so that
+                                           grimoire so that its spell are
-                                                its spell are accessible.
+                                           accessible.
-    --list-spells                               [Experimental] List all
+    --list-spells                          [Experimental] List all the
-                                                the available spells.
+                                           available spells.
-    --local-spell <spell-folder>                [Experimental] Executes a
+    --local-spell <spell-folder>           [Experimental] Executes a local
-                                                local folder spell.
+                                           folder spell.
-    --new-spell <spell-name>                    [Experimental] Create a
+    --new-spell <spell-name>               [Experimental] Create a new
-                                                new spell.
- -s,--spell <spell-name>                        [Experimental] Runs a
                                            spell.
+ -s,--spell <spell-name>                   [Experimental] Runs a spell.
-Use the <spellName>
+                                           Use the <spellName> or
-                                                or <wizard>/<spellName>
+                                           <wizard>/<spellName> for spells
-                                                for spells from a given
+                                           from a given wizard.
-                                                wizard.
     --update-grimoires                     [Experimental] Update all
                                            wizard grimoires.

  Example: